Skip to main content

 Research has consistently shown that men on low-fat diets, typically defined as providing less than 20% of total calories from fat, exhibit lower circulating testosterone levels compared to those on higher-fat diets.
 The type of fat matters as well.

-Diets richer in monounsaturated and saturated fats appear to be more supportive of than those high in polyunsaturated fats.
+Diets richer in monounsaturated and saturated fats appear to be more supportive of testosterone production than those high in polyunsaturated fats.
 This is a direct reflection of the biochemical needs of the Leydig cells in the testes, which actively take up cholesterol from the bloodstream to fuel steroidogenesis.

 Dietary patterns with higher fat content, particularly monounsaturated and saturated fats, provide the necessary cholesterol precursor for robust testosterone synthesis.